Chapter 6 : Curiosity Killed the Cat...again

-Ooooh...how do I answer that one?
+Ooooh...how was I supposed to answer that one?
 I bit my lip and looked at her.
 She didn't look very happy at all.
-It seems today really would be my day to have a cat fight.
-I wonder if I had any special fighting abilities, being the mutant cat I am…
+It seemed today really would be my day to have a cat fight.
+I wonder if I had any special fighting abilities, being the mutant cat I was…

 "Were you snooping on me?!"
 Marcie yelled again.
-Sirius took a few steps back, but I noticed he didn't leave.
-He sort of looked like he was considering it though.
+Sirius took a few steps back, but I noticed he didn't leave, just sort of looking like he was considering it though.
 Stupid Sirius.
 He should have left.

 I stood up.
 "Yes but if I had known it was you I wouldn't have."

-"What the hell does that mean?!" she yelled, her voice getting louder.
+"What the hell does that even mean?!" she yelled, her voice getting louder.

 I sighed, and replied in as calm a voice as possible, "It means exactly what it means, Marcie.
 I didn't know it was you—"

 "Well what gave you the right to just intrude on my privacy like that?"
 Marcie interupted.

 "Nothing.
 It was an accident—"

 Marcie laughed a rather high pitched, mocking lough.
 "Accident my ass.
 You just wanted to make me as miserable as you are."